ergindemir/lending-club/README.md

 ## 6. Results

-Interestingly, all segmented models yielded better performances compared to the baseline logistic regression model.
+* All segmentation options gave better accuracy than the baseline logistic regression model.
-Best test score is obtained by segmenting the data set by the ‘grade’ variable only.
+* For segmentation strategy 'grade' is a significant column.
+If one has to use logistic regression model, one should use segmentation based on the 'grade' column to achieve a significant performance gain.
-Segmenting on ‘termLength’ provided good performance gain on training set, but not on test set.
+* Columns 'termLength' and 'purpose' provide minor gains when segmentation is applied solely on these columns.
-The maximum performance gain by segmentation was about 3% percent, which is still 3% below random forest model.
+* Segmentation based on 3 columns at the same time, surprisingly, gave the best performance gain.
+The gain compared to 'grade' column, however, is miniscule, and can be ignored if somebody opts for a simpler model.

 ![Alt](https://github.com/ergindemir/lending-club/blob/master/segmented_model_performance.png "Model Performance")